Destined for Infamy

 It appears that Wichita, Kansas was the point of convergence for their affiliation.
 This adds a new dimension to the known facts of these gangsters.
 The fact that Billy the Kid is in the group photos from the early years of the 1870’s is an eye opener.

-After his employer’s murder, he was Deputized to serve arrest warrants on the perpetrators.
-But the corrupt politics of the territory took sides with the perps, branding Billy and the Regulators as the bad guys.
-The State of New Mexico never made good on the Governor’s promise of a pardon.
+After the murder of Billy’s employer, he was Deputized by a Judge to serve arrest warrants on the perpetrators.
+Afterward, the corrupt politics of the territory took sides with the perpetrators.
+Billy and the Regulators were branded as the bad guys.
+The State of New Mexico never made good on the Governor’s promise of a pardon or amnesty.

 Billy was considered the kid of the outfit, even though his taller brother Josey was a few years younger.
 They both have the familiar bulges of guns hidden under their jackets.